 By Tessa Greenspan (as told to Nanette Wiser)

-Author and motivational speaker Tessa Greenspan is one of the most influential women in business today.
-Her recent memoir has become an international bestseller: “From Outhouse to Penthouse – Life Lessons on Love, Laughter and Leadership,” is available on Amazon here.
-This inspired personal story, struggle to overcome obstacles and life lessons is especially poignant.
+St. Louis author and motivational speaker Tessa Greenspan’s international bestseller, “From Outhouse to Penthouse – Life Lessons on Love, Laughter and Leadership,” is available on Amazon here.
+This inspired personal story, struggle to overcome obstacles and life lessons is especially poignant during these difficult times.
 “Failure is not an option,” is Greenspan’s motto.
-Her lectures on positivity in business and life include tips and processes for transforming personal and professional relationships during these challenging times.
-Her podcast, “Tuesdays with Tessa,” runs 10 am CT, hosted by Dr. Deb Carlin. https://tessagreenspan.com/.
+Follow her on social media and her website https://tessagreenspan.com/.
 Email her at [email protected] Catch her “Tuesday with Tessa” on You Tube and Facebook.